Nucs/FontRegister/README.md

 FontRegister is both a command-line tool and a csharp native library (pure code) for installing and uninstalling fonts on Windows.

 ## Key Features
-- Ability to install fonts in bulk.
+- Ability to install/uninstall fonts in bulk.
 - Notify Windows OS about new fonts refreshing the font-lists on other apps immediately (photoshop, word and so on).
 - Written in pure C# and Pinvoke.
-- Code install/uninstall API via Nuget supporting .NET 4.8 and .NET 6.0.
+- Code install/uninstall API via Nuget supporting .NET 4.8 and .NET 6.0/8.0.

 ## Supported Font Types